mozilla/canary_anomaly_detection/canary/models/LSTM_one_distances.md

 ## Calculate the distances on train and test

-First, we convert the data from histograms to distanced between next days as the LSTM works on the distances
+First, we convert the data from histograms to distanced between next days as the LSTM works on the distances.

+Calculated distances:
+ - logarithm of Bhattacharyya distance
+ - logarithm of Wasserstein distance
+ - logarithm of energy distance
+ - logarithm of maximum difference between corresponding buckets
+ - logarithm of sum of difference between corresponding buckets

+Logarithm is a form of normalization of the distances.
+The distances were chosen arbitrary, the more diversed distances, the better.

 ```python